Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-with a similar computation showing $Q_{0\Psi_\text{int}}\Sigmabar = 0$.
-The interpretation is that $\Sigma$ is annihilated by the kinetic operator for a stretched string connecting a $\BCFT_0$ D-brane condensed to the simple intertwining solution and a $\BCFT_*$ D-brane at the perturbative vacuum.
-However, these two configurations are physically identical.
-This implies that the intertwining fields are representatives of the cohomology class of the identity operator in $\BCFT_*$.
-The linear field redefinition \eq{field_red} can then be interpreted as left and right multiplication by $1$.
-Now we can compute
+\begin{exercise} Show that this follows from \eq{Qtvinv}. \end{exercise} The interpretation is that $\Sigma$ is annihilated by the kinetic operator for a stretched string connecting a $\BCFT_0$ D-brane condensed to the simple intertwining solution and a $\BCFT_*$ D-brane at the perturbative vacuum.
+However, these two configurations physically represent the same thing.
+In fact, the intertwining fields are representatives of the cohomology class of the identity operator in $\BCFT_*$.
+Now we can check that